Make These 8 Tweaks For A Cooler, Calmer You

 When it comes to meditation, “letting go of expectations” is key, according Ali Owens, a seasoned yoga and meditation teacher.
 “Our practice is always available to us.
 Oftentimes, I drop into a meditation the moment I feel out of alignment,” she shares with us.
 “This can be a short 60-second practice or, if I find myself with more time, I may set up an optimal environment with music, essential oils, proper support so I can recline, etc.”

 “I think if we approach the practice with an open mind, we have a better experience – perhaps better than the one we originally planned or anticipated,” adds Owens.

 Implementing a multi-step skincare routine can feel strangely meditative.
 It’s equal parts self-care and supporting skin health.
 Of course, it’s not for everybody, but how can you say no to a charcoal mask or hydrating sheet mask after a long (remote) workday?

 Didn’t make it through your to-do list?
 It happens, especially during a pandemic.
 Give yourself some grace when tackling priority errands or projects.
 And while you’re at it, make sure to squeeze in some “me-time.”
 Reward yourself for completing a task with something that makes you happy.

 8. Indulge In What Makes You Happy

 It’s okay if you’re not eating as healthy or not exercising as much as you did before COVID.
-We’re in the middle of a pandemic and there are no rules on what your everyday routine is supposed to look like.
+We’re still amid an evolving pandemic and there are no rules on what your everyday routine is supposed to look like.
 Make the mug cake.
 Binge-watch the show.
 Skip your workout and drink wine with your friends over Zoom.
 Create your own “normal.”